 - Brainfuse is the new online tutoring tool that is available in Blackboard.
 Students need to log into their Blackboard course for Brainfuse access.

 - VoiceThread is a collaborative Web 2.0 tool that allows users to create, share, and comment on images, websites, documents, and videos.
-Learn how to add VoiceThread to your Blackboard visit the ACC Blackboard Support page for adding VT.
+Learn how to add VoiceThread to your Blackboard visit the Teaching & Learning Knowledge Base page for adding VoiceThread.

 - Building Blocks are available by request only.